MedLeon/web-push-notification/packages/web-push-notification/README.md

 - works with every framework as long as you are using [vite](https://vitejs.dev) for your build
 - thus works with Svelte, React, Vue, Qwik, Astro or just with plain JS.
 - has a tiny footprint (<1kb)
+- caveat: does install a service worker that may interferes with your primary service worker (if you have one)

 The **server library** part...